 - An organizational mindset may require understanding the significance of owning outcomes in minimizing risks by acknowledging unintentional consequences.

-What if scenarios may become more prevalent and relevant in forecasting impact on business decisions and actions.
-If you are in Human Resources you might see convenient opportunities in addressing adverse personnel decisions and personnel reduction actions not possible before Covid19 but imaginable now.
+What if scenarios become more prevalent and relevant in forecasting impact on business decisions and actions.
+If you are in Human Resources you might see convenient opportunities in addressing adverse personnel decisions and personnel reduction actions not possible before Covid-19 but imaginable now.
 A shift in thinking may create new opportunities to improve approaches to discipline and refine the way you “terminate” or separate employees.
 You may find expedient solutions more practical today by the government mandated workplace closings that may include assumptions on downsizings, reorganization or not rehiring employees.
 Done correctly, employers might find workable solutions not available before the government mandated closings.

 Employee perception of disparate treatment will drive the thinking and the behavior that fuels the emotional contagion, rationale and justification to exact their vengeance.